Metatavu/keycloak-scim-server/README.md

 Identity Provider linking with Entra ID requires a few additional configuration steps on both the Entra and Keycloak sides.

+**Step 1: Add externalId**

+In the Keycloak admin console, ensure that you have externalId attribute defined in your Realm Settings > User Profile.
+This attribute is used to store user's external id in the Keycloak side and without it the Identity Provider linking will fail.

-**Step 1: Map externalId in SCIM provisioning**
+**Step 2: Map externalId in SCIM provisioning**

-First, ensure that the objectId from Entra ID is mapped into the SCIM externalId field:
+In the Entra Id, make sure that the objectId from Entra ID is mapped into the SCIM externalId field:

 1. Navigate to your **Enterprise Application** > **Provisioning** > **Attribute Mapping (Preview)** > **Provision Microsoft Entra ID Users**.
 2. Click **Add New Mapping**.